Supreme Court: States can purge voters who don't vote or respond to warnings

 But Ohio's law was considered the harshest in the nation because it kick-started the purging process after only two years.
 During oral argument in January, Paul Smith, the lawyer for those challenging the law, said "most of the people who are purged have not moved."

-But U.S. Solicitor General Noel Francisco — whose office changed sides in the case after Trump replaced President Barack Obama — said Ohio had the right to streamline "over-inflated" and "bloated" voter registration rolls.
+But U.S. Solicitor General Noel Francisco — whose office changed sides in the case after Trump was elected — said Ohio had the right to streamline "over-inflated" and "bloated" voter registration rolls.

-More: Immigration, gay rights, politics, abortion, taxes, technology: Crunch time at the Supreme Court

-More: Supreme Court rejects Pennsylvania Republicans' fight over maps for U.S. House